-(1) Students may decline to recite the Pledge of Allegiance and may refrain from saluting the Flag on the basis of personal belief or religious convictions.

-(2) Students who choose to refrain from such participation shall respect the rights and interests of classmates who do wish to participate.
+- (1) Students may decline to recite the Pledge of Allegiance and may refrain from saluting the Flag based on personal belief or religious convictions. - (2) Students who choose to refrain from such participation shall respect the rights and interests of classmates who do wish to participate.